Devo Harris

-DeVon "Devo" Harris (born December 9, 1977), also known as Devo Springsteen, is an American producer and songwriter.
-Harris launched the career of EGOT winner John Legend by signing him to Kanye West’s GOOD Music in 2003.
-Harris produced and co-wrote many songs from Legend's first albums, as well as songs for Nas, Britney Spears, Aretha Franklin, Ol' Dirty Bastard, The Last Poets, and more in addition to DJing around the world.
-Devo won the Grammy Award for Best Rap Song in 2006 for his production of "Diamonds from Sierra Leone" by Kanye West.
-After earning his MBA from Columbia Business School in 2011, Devo turned to technology where he became a media entrepreneur and inventor.
+DeVon "Devo" Harris (born December 9, 1977), also known as Devo Springsteen, is an American record producer, songwriter, and DJ.
+The cousin of American rapper Kanye West, Harris discovered and led American singer John Legend to sign with West's label, GOOD Music, in 2003.
+Harris extensively contributed to Legend's debut Get Lifted (2004) and subsequent albums, along with releases for other artists including Nas, Britney Spears, Aretha Franklin, Ol' Dirty Bastard, and the Last Poets.
+For his production on West's 2005 single "Diamonds from Sierra Leone", Harris won the Best Rap Song honor at the 48th Annual Grammy Awards.

+Devo earned his BS in Economics from the Wharton School at the University of Pennsylvania.
+After earning his Master of Business Administration degree from Columbia Business School in 2011, Harris has since shifted focus onto technology and media proprietorship.

 Biography

 Harris grew up in the U.S. and Germany.
 Both of his parents were in the U.S. Army.
 He graduated high school from The Pembroke Hill School in Kansas City, Missouri, and then attended the Wharton School of the University of Pennsylvania.
 At Penn, he wrestled, played football, and DJed at local radio stations WPPR and WQHS FM.
 After graduating with degrees in Economics and Strategic Management, he moved to New York City in 2000 with college roommate John Legend.
 While working in venture capital, he began working part-time assisting and serving as A&R at the production company G.O.O.D.
-Music (then called Konman Productions).
-Devo eventually signed Legend to the label in 2003 and managed his project.
-Devo then earned an MBA degree from Columbia Business School.
+Music.
+Harris eventually signed Legend to the label in 2003 and managed his project.
+Harris then earned an MBA degree from Columbia Business School.

 Music

-Devo's influences include Stevie Wonder, The Doors, Michael Jackson, Rick Rubin, Timbaland, and Dr. Dre.
-Harris has appeared on MTV Base, BET Style, and VH1 and was a featured guest DJ on BET's Rap City.
+Harris's influences include Stevie Wonder, The Doors, Michael Jackson, Rick Rubin, Timbaland, and Dr. Dre.
+Harris has appeared on MTV Base, BET Style, and VH1 and was a featured guest DJ on BET's Rap City while DJing internationally from Turkey to Japan and Africa.

 Harris also co-wrote the tracks "Lullaby" and "Let's Go" with Britney Spears and Tom Craskey.
 The song appeared on the demo version of Britney's album Blackout.

 In 2008, Harris collaborated with John Legend on "If You're Out There" which appears in John Legend's third studio album Evolver.
-The song was used Barack Obama's campaign theme song and was performed at the 2008 Democratic National Convention.
+The song was used as Barack Obama's campaign theme song and was performed at the 2008 Democratic National Convention.